mattischrome/blogischrome/content/post/2023-12-21-albums-of-the-year-preview.md

 3. To make the top ten, they need to have been played the most times.
 I admit that I don't have a precise measure of this, as I do still buy vinyl and about four of these albums will have had play counts missed by not being captured through a streaming service.
 4. Compilations are not included, whether they feature multiple artists or a retrospective of a single artist.

 And that's pretty much it.
 Have I done any prep work?
 Well no, not really.
-I made a preliminary list at the start of October and not only was the number album not out at the time (!) but I also had mistakenly included two albums from 2022.
+I made a preliminary list at the start of October and not only was the number one album not out at the time (!) but I also had mistakenly included two albums from 2022.
 So yeah, this is not a pro operation. 😂

 There have definitely been tracks I've loved that weren't on an album and there is one compilation that I've listened to enough that I should write about.
 So expect an honourable mentions post at some point too.
 Once we hit the "tweenmas" doldrums, I'll also try and put together a playlist of favourite songs from 2023 too.